bastiensoucasse/dlcv/lab4/README.md

 ### 1.3.
 Comparison

-Here are the configuration and results of the best model we obtained on lab3.3.

 |    Model    | Accuracy |  Time  |
 | :---------: | :------: | :----: |
 | best lab3.3 |  97.59%  | 42.64s |